alf-arv/best-queue/README.md

 1. Application ✅
 2. Docker config for an easily deployable image ✅
-3. Automatic deployment to dockerhub/artifactory 🔁
+3. Github action to build, tag and push latest image to dockerhub ✅

 ### Example usage:
 #### Joining queue